-Chris Willner with the McCormick Granit parts and accesories display in the new retail shop.“I had no plans to return to the agricultural equipment sector after departing Rea Valley Tractors, a highly successful multi-branch dealership,” says Mr Willner.
+A new farm machinery dealership has started trading near Shrewsbury to service the tractor and equipment needs of farmers and contractors in southern Shropshire.Severn Farm Machinery at Pontesbury marks the return to the local agricultural equipment market of experienced machinery dealer Chris Willner, who formed the business with his wife Jane, supported by their sons Matthew (28) and Michael (23).“I had no plans to return to the agricultural equipment sector after departing Rea Valley Tractors, a highly successful multi-branch dealership,” says Mr Willner.
 “But the opportunity to represent McCormick tractors and Krone grass equipment in the area, and create a new business opportunity for the family, was too good to resist.”

-The area covered by HJR Agri at Oswestry is to the north-west; Hilton Machinery covers an area to the north-east from new premises at Newport, and P&D Engineering is to the south-east at Bredon.
+The new company has a McCormick territory extending from Shrewsbury to south of Ludlow and between Chirbury in the west to beyond Kidderminster.
+It complements the coverage provided by three strong neighbouring dealers.The area covered by HJR Agri at Oswestry is to the north-west; Hilton Machinery covers an area to the north-east from new premises at Newport, and P&D Engineering is to the south-east at Bredon.
 An open territory to the south and south-west of the new dealership’s area extends into mid-Wales.